Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for Oracle Cloud Infrastructure.

 An Oracle WebLogic Server domain consists of one administration server and one or more managed servers to host your Java application deployments.

-Oracle WebLogic Cloud supports these Oracle WebLogic Server editions:
+Oracle WebLogic Server for Oracle Cloud Infrastructure supports these Oracle WebLogic Server editions:

 - Oracle WebLogic Server Standard Edition